Software Director in Windows Startup Apps

 A: Software Director is the shared component used to check for updates in Cloanto applications.
 If scheduled checks are set, then Software Director also appears under Startup Apps (in System Settings) and as an idle process in Task Manager.

-Software Director allows you to securely check for updates via an application or via Software Director itself, without sending any information about yourself.
+Software Director allows you to securely check for updates via an application or within the Software Director app, without sending any information about yourself.
 It contains no spyware, adware, malware or bloatware, and is completely idle between checks.
 Nothing is ever installed without your confirmation.

 For full access and transparency, Software Director may also be invoked as a standalone application, from the Start menu or via Control Panel.
 Select All Items from the Tools menu to view or change the applications that are using Software Director to check for updates.
 Or select Events to view or clear a list of recent checks and other events.